 If you would like to talk to us about beginning a personal injury claim, please call our advisors on 0800 6524 881 today.
 Your case will be reviewed for free, and we could ask one of our personal injury solicitors to begin work right away.
 Importantly, they’ll provide a No Win No Fee service if your case is accepted.

-Thanks for reading this guide to interim payments in personal injury claims.
+Thanks for reading this guide to interim payments in personal injury claims, and if you do have any questions our advisors are available to take your questions via our live chat.